 The Pre-Election Presidential Transition Act of 2010 (P.L.
-111-283) brought more congressional and public attention to the presidential transition process with its requirement that the GSA provide substantive support to transition teams before Election Day.
+111-283) brought more congressional and public attention to the presidential transition process with its requirement that the GSA provide substantive support to transition teams before Election Day, and the events surrounding the delayed ascertainment in 2020 turbocharged that attention.
 A communication strategy needs to be developed to shape when and how the transition will inform the public, the press and Congress about its activities, key personnel and policy decisions, and events involving the president-elect.